Timeline of the Nashville school shooting

 10.08am

-Alarmed by the messages, Patton subsequently told NewsChannel5 that she contacted the Suicide Prevention Help Line to try to get help.
+Alarmed by the messages, Patton subsequently told media that she contacted the Suicide Prevention Help Line to try to get help.

 “Audrey has shared with others that she had been suicidal in the past and I knew to take this serious,” she said.